Incremental Change and Why It Doesn’t Work

 This article was first published in the Medical Cannabis Journal September 18th, 2018.

 Everyone who knows me, or has read any of my articles, knows that I am quite adamant, and quite literal regarding REAL legalization.
 Truly, I don’t understand why it isn’t the goal for all of us.
 In my travels over the last thirty years, I have found very few who didn’t find prohibition to be at best an infringement of our rights as an American.
-And yet, the ones that I find most lacking in faith for REAL legalization are the very activists striving to bring it.
+And yet, the ones that I find most lacking in faith for REAL legalization are the very activists striving to bring reform.

 Actually, “baby steps” are quite common in state government.
 Haggling over some issues can take years and require much compromise.
-By the time many issues become law, they have little or no resemblance to their former self.
+By the time many of these issues become law, they have little or no resemblance to their former self.

 Now, what if we had it within our power to by-pass ALL the corruption that had grown like a cancer for over seventy years – quickly and completely?
 How can “baby steps” be incorporated into this scenario?
 The fact is, it can’t!